Avalon: The Legend Lives: Character skills and creation

-Avalon is noted for being the first text-based multi-user role-playing game to offer a developed profession and skills system.
+Avalon was the first text-based multi-user role-playing game to offer a developed profession and skills system.
 Avalon differed in that one could choose from one of three cities, each of which had guild variations of iconic professions, such as Mage, Knight, and Bard amongst many others.
-Choosing a profession then conveyed a bank of general, and guild-specific, skills each containing a ladder of skills that could be invested-in via lessons (see business model below).
+Choosing a profession then conveyed a bank of general, and guild-specific, skills each containing a ladder of skills that could be invested-in via lessons.
 Initially, there were around 30 such skills with approximately 17 abilities in each, including Riding, Perception, Thievery, or Demonology.
 As of 2015, Avalon possesses 66 skills with 2194 distinct abilities developed over its first 26 years.